-Some people pleasers don’t have the intention to please other, they are just as easily influenced by others.
+Some people pleasers don’t have the intention to please others, they are just as easily influenced by others.
 Any new trend, new ideas, and new concepts seem cool to them.
 It’s not that they are avoiding anything or wanting something from others, they are just genuinely amazed by what other people say.

 How could you not please others when you don’t understand yourself?

 This is especially true for children and teenagers.
 When we are young, we lack self-awareness and self-knowledge.
 We are likely to agree with and believe in everything we are told.
-And because we don’t know ourselves well enough, we have not figure out what our boundaries are.
+And because we don’t know ourselves well enough, we have not yet figure out what our boundaries are.
 So we change our principles from time to time depending on the situation.